Connecting Colour & Symbol module (DJ11003)

 DJ11003

-This three-week long project asks you to consider the associations, interpretations, and complexity of colour.
-You will be encouraged to think broadly about the meaning, theory, and history of colour and how its application can impact the outcome, going beyond the merely 'colourful'.
+During the three-week project you will consider the associations, symbolism and complexity of colour.
+You will think broadly about the meaning, theory, and history of colour.
+You will also consider how its application can impact the outcome, going beyond just 'colourful'.

-You will study examples of how artists and designers use colour in their work.
-The language of colour and what it can communicate and express for both designers and artists will be considered.
-You will approach this in an open and explorative manner.
+You will study examples of how artists and designers use colour and symbol in their work.
+You will consider the language of colour and what it can communicate and express for both designers and artists.

 What you will learn